Kriyszig/chatty/README.md

 # Chatty

 Chatty is a video chat application that uses [WebRTC](https://webrtc.org/) to stream audio and video between two users.
+This application is live on glitch at chatty-chatty-now-now.glitch.me if you want to take it for a spin.

+### Purpose

+This was an application built to have an hands-on experience with WebRTC and how media streaming works with WebRTC on a high level overview.
+This is a good started code for a basic two client web chat application that can be built upon.

 ### Dependencies